 Macro outlook: lower deficit, higher productivity

 These two themes should feed off each other to create another virtuous cycle, creating more jobs, improving domestic savings, and enabling reinvestment in better infrastructure.
-Indeed, we already see the synergy of these themes driving improvement in India’s macro situation with an improving better fiscal backdrop, as a more formal digital economy leads to better tax compliance (see Chart 5).
+Indeed, we already see the synergy of these themes driving improvement in India’s macro situation with an improving fiscal backdrop, as a more formal digital economy leads to increased tax compliance.

-A lower current-account deficit is the result of more high-value domestic manufacturing, while policy incentives have reduced imports and increased exports.
-Higher share of digital and manufacturing in the economy has also resulted in improved productivity.
+An increase in high-value domestic manufacturing can result in lower current account deficit, while policy incentives have reduced imports and increased exports.
+A higher share of digital and manufacturing in the economy has also resulted in improved productivity.

-Chart 5: Higher tax receipts should translate to a lower budget deficit10
+Higher tax receipts should translate to a lower budget deficit

 This also makes India’s external accounts more resilient.
-India is receiving foreign direct investment and foreign portfolio investment inflows that exceed the current account deficit of -1%11.
-This leads to a healthy balance of payment surpluses and makes the country more resilient to external shocks, like a sharp increase in oil prices.
-Indeed, India’s foreign-exchange reserves are at an all-time high of almost US$640 billion12.
+Foreign direct investment and foreign portfolio investment inflows into India have exceeded the current account deficit of -1%.6 This leads to healthy balance of payment surpluses and makes the country more resilient to external shocks, such as a sharp increase in oil prices.
+Indeed, India’s foreign exchange reserves are at an all-time high of almost US$640 billion.7

-India also has limited its international borrowing, which gives us comfort on external accounts and currency even if developed-market central banks start to normalise monetary policy.
-Indian bonds may be included in the emerging market indices later this year.
-If this happens, there could be inflows of as much as US$40 billion over the next 12 months13.
-Given the stable rupee outlook and current 10-year bond yield of 6%, we believe that there should be limited upward pressure on yields.
+India also has limited its international borrowing, which gives us comfort from an external accounts and exchange rate perspective if developed-market central banks were to start to normalize monetary policy.
+Meanwhile, Indian bonds may be included in the emerging-market indexes later this year.
+If this happens, there could be inflows of as much as US$40 billion over the next 12 months.8 Given the stable rupee outlook and current 10-year bond yields of around 6%, we believe that there should be limited upward pressure on yields.

-Cyclically, India looks well positioned for a strong recovery in Q4 (calendar year 2021), given high-frequency indicators like goods and services tax collection are showing strong year-on-year growth.
-We expect that the Reserve Bank of India should keep monetary policy accommodative to support the recovery.
+Cyclically, India looks well positioned for a strong recovery in Q4 (calendar year 2021)—high-frequency indicators such as goods and services tax collection are showing strong year-on-year growth.
+We think that the Reserve Bank of India should keep monetary policy accommodative to support the recovery.

 India also remains one of the few countries that has enough vaccine capacity to inoculate its entire population.
 This should further support the country’s economic recovery.
-Our belief is that most of the adult population has already received at least one shot, and by early 2022 we expect nearly all adult Indians to be fully vaccinated, after which India is likely to become a net exporter of vaccines (see Chart 6).
+Our belief is that most of India’s adult population has already received at least one shot, and we expect nearly all adult Indians to be fully vaccinated by early 2022, after which India is likely to become a net exporter of vaccines.

-Finally, we also see opportunities in banking and financial services as domestic savings grow and new opportunities of credit deployment opens.
-We expect Indian households to allocate more of their savings to financial instruments like insurance and mutual funds as structural economic growth improves and inflation moderates.
-Indeed, flow of domestic savings to equity markets could be a big source of strength moving forward.
+Finally, we also see opportunities in banking and financial services as domestic savings grow and new opportunities of credit deployment emerge.
+We expect Indian households to allocate more of their savings to financial instruments (e.g., insurance and mutual funds) as structural economic growth improves and inflation moderates.
+Indeed, the flow of domestic savings to equity markets could be a big source of strength moving forward.

-As the government’s fiscal balance improves due to a more formal economy and divestment, we expect higher allocation to infrastructure and support for manufacturing through incentives.
-After significant restructuring of assets over the last five years, Indian corporate balance sheets are in good shape and we expect them to invest more.
-This bodes well for opportunities in the Industrial sector.
+As the government’s fiscal balance improves due to the emergence of a more formal economy and continued divestment, we expect higher allocation to infrastructure and support for manufacturing to materialize, in the form of incentives.
+After undergoing significant asset restructuring over the last five years, Indian corporate balance sheets are in good shape and we expect companies to invest more.
+This bodes well for opportunities in the industrial sector.

-We expect powerful thematic drivers and their interplay to raise India’s economic growth potential and make it structurally more resilient.
-As reforms made through formalisation and the promotion of manufacturing, and the subsequent macro impact, become more visible, we believe these factors should drive economic growth and earnings with room for the cost of capital to fall.
+We expect these powerful thematic drivers—and the way they interplay with each other—to raise India’s economic growth potential and make it structurally more resilient.
+As reforms made through formalization initiatives and the promotion of manufacturing activities (and their subsequent macro impact) become more visible, we believe these factors should drive economic growth and earnings going forward, with room for the cost of capital to fall.

-Over the next 12 months, we expect significant opportunities for public-market investors to participate in the digitalisation theme with more equity listings from consumer technology, health technology, and fintech businesses.
+Over the next 12 months, we expect significant opportunities for public market investors to participate in the digitalization theme with more equity listings from the consumer technology, health technology, and fintech space.
 This represents a tremendous opportunity and a long growth runway for internet companies.
 Over the next year, we expect to see multiple large platforms go public.

 A widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, and affect portfolio performance.
 For example, the novel coronavirus disease (COVID-19) has resulted in significant disruptions to global business activity.
 The impact of a health crisis and other epidemics and pandemics that may arise in the future, could affect the global economy in ways that cannot necessarily be foreseen at the present time.
 A health crisis may exacerbate other preexisting political, social, and economic risks.
 Any such impact could adversely affect the portfolio’s performance, resulting in losses to your investment